Margaret Triyana

 Peter Savelyev

-Peter Savelyev is an Assistant Professor of Economics at The College of William & Mary, USA.
-His primary research interests are in the field of health economics, economics of human capital, genoeconomics, and economics of human development.
+Peter Savelyev is an Assistant Professor of Economics at Virginia Commonwealth University and a Research Fellow at IZA.
+His primary research interests are in the fields of health economics, economics of human capital, genoeconomics, and economics of human development.

 Malte Sandner